Cecilia Noble: Life and career

-Noble was born on 11 June 1966 in Hackney, London and trained at the Royal Central School of Speech and Drama.
+Noble was born on 11 June 1966 in Hackney, London and attended Our Lady and St Joseph's Catholic Primary school leaving in 1978.
+She trained at the Royal Central School of Speech and Drama.
 She began her acting career in 1992, with her first credited role being Grace Kelley in the crime drama Resnick.
 In 1995, she played Captain Tara Weldon in two episodes of Space Precinct.

 In 1997, she appeared in the third series of Thief Takers as Marilyn Parker on a recurring basis.
 In 2004, Noble portrayed Beverley Jackson in seven episodes of the police drama The Bill.
 In 2015, she played Myrtle in the drama film Danny and the Human Zoo.
 In 2018, she appeared in an episode of Death in Paradise.
 In 2022, Noble appeared in the Channel 5 miniseries The Teacher.
 She played Pauline, a friend and colleague of co-star Sheridan Smith's character.
 She also appeared in the final series of Killing Eve as Barbara.

 Noble has also appeared extensively in theatre and has received several nominations for her work.
 In 2014, she was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role for her performance in The Amen Corner at the National Theatre, and in 2019, she was shortlisted for the Evening Standard Theatre Award for Best Actress for her performances in Faith Hope and Charity and Downstate.
 Her other theatre credits include Nine Night, His Dark Materials, Henry V, The Recruiting Officer and Is God Is.